 As Earlsheaton’s population increased with the development of the large mechanised mills, new housing was built on the top of the hill off Town Street and later off Syke Lane.
-This created a new village centre to the east of Town Green, requiring the building of many new shops along Town Street.
+This created a new village centre to the east of Town Green, requiring the building of many new shops along Town Street…and a railway station.
 The Street where I was brought up was built as a direct result of new mill development.